AhmadMahdaly/AhmadMahdaly/README.md

-# 👋 Hi, I'm Ahmad Mahdaly!
+# 👋 Hi, I'm Ahmad Mahmoud!

 ## 💻 About Me:
 - 💼 A student/software developer specializing in **Dart** and **Flutter**.